 - Are public washrooms monitored and “no merchandise allowed beyond this point” signs in place?

-- Does location conduct cash register audits at scheduled intervals?
+- Location conducts cash register audits at scheduled intervals?

 - Does location have shortages/overages throughout the month?

-- Does location have a shortage/overage log for each register?
+- There is a shortage/overage log for each register?

 - Does a location manager audit paperwork at regular intervals?

-- Location looks at monthly POS activity of each associate?
+- Monthly POS activity of each associate is reviewed?